Why Random Pruning Is All We Need to Start Sparse: Introduction

 \subsection{Related Work}

-Algorithms to prune neural networks can be broadly categorized into two groups, pruning before training and pruning after training.
+Algorithms to prune neural networks for unstructured sparsity can be broadly categorized into two groups, pruning after training and pruning before (or during) training.
 The first group of algorithms that prune after training are effective in speeding up inference, but they still rely on a computationally expensive training procedure \citep{optimal-brain-surgeon,optimal-brain-damage,molchanov-cnn-inference,layerwise-brain-surgeon,combinatorial-brain-surgeon}.
-The second group of algorithms prune at initialization \citep{snip,grasp,synflow,rare-gems} or follow a computationally expensive cycle of pruning and retraining for multiple iterations \citep{continuous-sparsification,early-bird-tickets,weak-lth,weight-rewinding-frankle,sparse-momentum-dettmers}.
-These methods find trainable subnetworks, i.e., WLTs \citep{weak-lth}.
-Single shot pruning approaches are computationally cheaper but are susceptible to problems like layer collapse which render the pruned network untrainable \citep{snip,grasp}. \cite{synflow} address this issue by preserving flow in the network through their scoring mechanism.
-The best performing WLTs are still obtained by expensive iterative pruning methods like Iterative Magnitude Pruning (IMP) and Iterative Synflow \citep{weak-lth,planting-jonas}.
+The second group of algorithms prune at initialization \citep{snip,grasp,synflow,rare-gems,de2020progressive} or follow a computationally expensive cycle of pruning and retraining for multiple iterations \citep{gale-sparsity,continuous-sparsification,early-bird-tickets,weak-lth,weight-rewinding-frankle}.
+These methods find trainable subnetworks also known as Lottery Tickets \citep{weak-lth}.
+Single shot pruning approaches are computationally cheaper but are susceptible to problems like layer collapse which render the pruned network untrainable \citep{snip,grasp}. \citet{synflow} address this issue by preserving flow in the network through their scoring mechanism.
+The best performing sparse networks are still obtained by expensive iterative pruning methods like Iterative Magnitude Pruning (IMP), Iterative Synflow \citep{weak-lth,planting-jonas} or continuous sparsification methods \citep{rare-gems,continuous-sparsification, kusupati2020soft, louizos2018learning}.

-However, \cite{sanity-check-1} found that ER masks can outperform these expensive iterative pruning strategies in different situations.
-Inspired by this finding, \cite{are-wider-nets-better,provable-benefits-overparam} have hypothesized that sparse overparametrized networks are more effective than smaller networks with the same number of parameters. \cite{random-pruning-vita} have further demonstrated the effectiveness of ER masks for two data and pruning free choices of layerwise sparsity ratios across a wide range of neural network architectures and datasets, including complex ones.
-We show how and when this effectiveness is reasonable.
-Complementing experiments by \cite{random-pruning-vita}, we show that ER masks are competitive for various choices of layerwise sparsity ratios.
+However, \citet{sanity-check-1} found that randomly pruned masks can outperform expensive iterative pruning strategies in different situations.
+Inspired by this finding, \citet{are-wider-nets-better,provable-benefits-overparam} have hypothesized that sparse overparameterized networks are more effective than smaller networks with the same number of parameters. \citet{random-pruning-vita} have further demonstrated the competitiveness of random masks for different data independent choices of layerwise sparsity ratios across a wide range of neural network architectures and datasets, including complex ones.
+Our analysis identifies the conditions under which the effectiveness of random masks is reasonable.
+We show that a sparse random source network can approximate a target network if it is wider by a factor proportional to the inverse log sparsity.
+Complementing experiments by \citet{random-pruning-vita}, we highlight that random masks are competitive for various choices of layerwise sparsity ratios.
+However, we also show that their randomness also likely induces potential for further pruning.